PublicDataWorks/pdm-docs/docs/technical-context/faq.md

 To connect to the Police Data Manager local database:

-    Right click Server.
+    - Right click Server.
-    Select Create < Servers
+    - Select Create > Servers.
-    In the new modal, name the server anything you want.
+    - In the new modal, name the server anything you want.
-    In the Connections tab: set "Host name/address" to "localhost"; "Maintenance database" should be set to "noipm-db" and "Username" should already be set to "postgres"; set "Password" to "password"
+    - In the Connections tab: set "Host name/address" to "localhost"; "Maintenance database" should be set to "noipm-db" and "Username" should already be set to "postgres"; set "Password" to "password".
-    Save

--   Webstorm: IDE by JetBrains.
-Core team can obtain a license by emailing software-support@thoughtworks.com
+    - Save.

 -   JSON View Chrome extension: Makes any JSON pages (including feature toggles) pretty.
 Download the Chrome extension here: <https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh?hl=en-US>